FIWARE/tutorials.Getting-Started/README.md

 Currently, the Orion Context Broker  relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 Therefore, the architecture will consist of two elements:

 * The  Orion Context Broker server which will receive requests using NGSI
 * The underlying MongoDB database associated to the Orion Context Broker server

 Since all interactions between the two elements are initiated by HTTP requests, the entities can be containerized and run from exposed ports.

 ## Prerequisites

+### Docker

-To keep things simple both components will be run using [Docker](https://www.docker.com).
-Docker is a container technology which allows to different components isolated into their respective environments.
+To keep things simple both components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.

 * To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/)
 * To install Docker on Mac follow the instructions [here](https://docs.docker.com/docker-for-mac/)
 * To install Docker on Linux follow the instructions [here](https://docs.docker.com/install/)

+### Postman (Optional)

+ **Postman** is a testing framework for REST APIs.
+The tool can be downloaded from [here](www.getpostman.com).

+The text in this tutorial uses `cUrl` commands to interact with the Orion Context Broker server, however a [Postman collection](https://raw.githubusercontent.com/Fiware/tutorials.Getting-Started/master/FIWARE%20Getting%20Started.postman_collection.json)  of commands is also available within this GitHub repository.
+The entire tutorial is also available directly as [Postman documentation](https://web.postman.co/collections/513743-0092fea0-57a6-4b4b-a998-c0367382d31e?workspace=92070066-e8ee-4c1f-b4f1-ef4e447f946c#introduction).

 ## Starting the containers